SAND-iv/ECOHORIZON-/README.md

-Got it 👍 I’ll write you a **fresh description** for your **ECOHORIZON** repo — similar in style, but unique in wording so it’s not just a copy.

----

 # EcoHorizon 🌱 – Sustainable Future Website

 **EcoHorizon** is a collaborative website project designed to spread awareness and encourage action on **climate change**.
 The project draws inspiration from the **UN Sustainable Development Goal 13 (Climate Action)** and aims to educate users while providing engaging, interactive experiences.